apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 During word2vec training,
 sub-sampled words are ignored.
 It works to train fastly and to consider the imbalance the rare words and frequent words by reducing frequent words.
-If you want to know detail,
-please check Eq.5 in the [original paper](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).
+If you want to know detail of Sub-sampling, please check Eq.5 in the [original paper](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).

 ```sql